yusefmosiah/Choir.chat/docs/features/dashboard.md

 ### 🔲 Deep Linking
 - Use `.onOpenURL` to intercept all links
-- Open internal deep links (e.g., `choir://thread/...`)
+- Open **modal previews** for deep links
-- Open external URLs in Safari
+- Avoid deep linking into arbitrary thread positions
+- Navigate to thread start or summary if permitted

 ### 🔲 Rewards & Token Integration
 - Connect to Sui blockchain